 Fort Bragg Rotary Club’s Beer Fest

 Rotary Beer Festival is back.
-Save the date and join us on Saturday, March 16, 2024 at the Eagles Hall (210 N. Corry) from Noon to 4:00 PM for an incredible selection of beer and some great live music from The Green Fields.
+Save the date and join us on Saturday, March 15, 2025 at the Eagles Hall from 12-4pm for an incredible selection of beer and some great live music.
 Tickets are $40 and food will be available for purchase.
 So come taste some ales and watch the whales at this benefit for Fort Bragg Rotary Club with proceeds going to scholarships as well as local and international projects.

 Town Hall Craft Fair